Common area maintenance charges (usually abbreviated to CAM) are often a part of a commercial lease.

 How Can A Landlord Make CAM Reconciliation Easier for Everyone?

 No one wants to have unexpected costs at the end of the year.
-If CAM costs were over-estimated, the burden falls on the landlord to pay back each tenant their share.
-On the other hand, if the CAM costs were under-estimated, tenants will be unhappy at the news that they owe.
+If CAM costs were over-estimated, the landlord’s burden was to pay back each tenant their share.
+On the other hand, if the CAM costs were under-estimated, tenants would be unhappy with the news they owe.
 If the difference is significant, it can be problematic for either party who must pay.
-Therefore, it’s important that landlords estimate CAM costs as accurately as possible to make CAM reconciliation less of a burden.
+Therefore, landlords must estimate CAM costs as accurately as possible to make CAM reconciliation less of a burden.

 For effortless CAM reconciliation, turn to STRATAFOLIO.